LottePitcher/opinionated-package-starter/.github_package/README.md

 ## Contributing

 Contributions to this package are most welcome!

-There is a test site in the solution to make working with this repository easier.

-TODO: *instructions on how to log in to test site assuming you have committed a db with some content*
+Please read the [Contributing Guidelines](CONTRIBUTING.md).

 ## Acknowledgments